peers/peerjs/docs/api.md

 `function (error) { }`

 Emitted when an unexpected event occurs.
 May or may not be fatal.
+Errors from the underlying socket are forwarded here.

 This is the event emitted if you attempt to connect with an ID that is already being used.

-Errors from the underlying socket are forwarded here.

 ### Event: 'close'

-`function (error) { }`
+`function () { }`

 Emitted when the Peer object has closed it's connection with PeerServer so no more remote peer connections can be made or received..